 M.T. is a big man with ill-tempered gray hair; large, weather-beaten hands; and a sharp, gruff voice.
 "Most people, they ain't got no guts," he told us.
 "You gotta have a strong opinion or you're nothing."
 M.T.'s speech is as blunt as his attitude is cantankerous.
 "When I put up a piece of art, I don't ever ask anybody if they like it or they don't like it," he told us.
 "If you like it, that's fine.
 If you don't, I don't care."

-There are some who do not like M.T.
+Some people do not like M.T.
 Liggett's art.
-Or, rather, they don't like some of M.T.
-Liggett's art.
-Everyone enjoys his windmills, gyros, and whirligigs, spinning and flashing in the prairie wind and Kansas sun.
-Almost everyone appreciates his fanciful creations: his grinning dogs, ancient gods, a smiling pumpkin, a giant dung beetle, chickens wearing boots, and imaginary creatures that seem tailored to the metal, rather than the other way around.
-Most folks even enjoy his many exaggerated representations of his former girlfriends, such as "Tokyo Rose," a blond who he met on the Tokyo Ginza when he was in the Navy, and Marilee, "the honey-haired enchantress."
+Or, rather, they don't like some of his art.
+Everyone enjoys his windmills, gyros, and whirligigs, spinning in the prairie wind.
+Almost everyone appreciates his fanciful creations: his grinning dogs, ancient gods, chickens in boots.
+Most folks enjoy his many exaggerated representations of his former girlfriends, such as Tokyo Rose, a blonde who he met on the Tokyo Ginza when he was in the Navy; and Marilee, "the honey-haired enchantress."

 Where M.T. runs into trouble is with his political art.
 He calls these "totems," but really they're cartoons carved in metal: human caricatures with long, warty noses, buck teeth, pot bellies, giant feet, and balloon butts.
 The two President Bushes, for example, are dismissed as "bureaucratic maggots" and "political hoes."
 Hillary Clinton holds a communist hammer and sickle, and her body has been replaced by a large Nazi swastika.